MattithyahuData/P11-BMI-Prediction/README.md

 * End to end project reasearching the effects certain attributes have on the value of a car
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a client facing API using flask
+* Created a REST API using flask web server

 [View Deployed Model](https://carsalepricecalc.herokuapp.com/)